Katie Ford is the author of four books of poems: Deposition;Colosseum; Blood Lyrics; and If You Have to Go, all published by Graywolf Press.

-She completed graduate work in theology and poetry at Harvard University, and, following that, received her M.F.A. from the Iowa Writers’ Workshop.
+She completed graduate work in world religions, theology and poetry at Harvard University, and, following that, received her M.F.A. from the Iowa Writers’ Workshop.
 Her poems have appeared in The New Yorker, Poetry, The Paris Review, The American Poetry Review, and the Norton Introduction to Literature.

 “Ford’s impressive second book is an extended meditation on destruction and ruins in the wake of Katrina’s devastation of New Orleans. . . .
 These are poems worthy of their subject—which is saying a lot” (The Virginia Quarterly Review).